Jerssss/carpooling-webpage/README.md

     - rides
     - users
     - vehicles
-    (In the submission bin, we have included the json files to be exported in the said collections)
+    (In the submission bin, we have included the json/collections files to be exported in the said collections)

 WAMP Setup
 1. This project must be placed in the www folder of the WAMP64 directory